sei-curiosity/hw-week01day03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: indexOf()

-Description:
+Description: method returns the index of (the position of) the first occurrence of a specified text in a string

-Example using it:
+Example using it:  var str = "Please locate where 'locate' occurs!";
+var pos = str.indexOf("locate");
+ // output 7
 ```

 Method 2
 ```
-Name:
+Name: length

-Description:
+Description: property returns the length of a string

-Example using it:
+Example using it: var txt = "Abdullah";
+var sln = txt.length;

+// output 8
 ```

 Method 3
 ```
-Name:
+Name: search()

-Description:
+Description: method searches a string for a specified value and returns the position of the match

-Example using it:
+Example using it: var str = "Please locate where 'locate' occurs!";
+var pos = str.search("where");

+// output 14
 ```

 ## [License](LICENSE)